Today I want to discuss 5 brain-damaging neurotoxins that are found in very popular foods. Plus, I’ll also give you healthy alternatives.

-And this is a really important topic for anyone who wants to increase your energy levels, improve your memory and cognition, your mood, and especially if you’re concerned about Parkinson’s and Alzheimer’s diseases like I am due to my family history.
+And this is a really important topic for anyone who wants to increase your energy levels, improve your memory and cognition, your mood, and especially if you’re concerned about brain and memory problems like I am due to my family history.

 As a reminder, neurotoxins are substances that can harm your central nervous system (CNS).
 And your Central Nervous System (CNS) controls most functions of your body and mind.
 It’s basically your brain and spinal cord.

 Simply stated, when these neurotoxins get into your body and “attack” your CNS, they negatively affect how you feel and function.